am17an/vastai-llama-bench/README.md

 Run `llama-bench` over various GPUs using the [vastai](https://cloud.vast.ai/) CLI

 Vastai has multiple GPUs, including older architechtures like Volta and Pascal.
-This makes it ideal for `llama.cpp` development as one of the goals is broad hardware support.
+This makes it ideal for `llama.cpp` development as one of the project's goals is broad hardware support.

 ## Steps
 1. Copy your patch ( for eg. `git diff upstream/master > patch.diff`) into the local folder